Jasenovac concentration camp: Systematic extermination of prisoners

 The Ustaše carried out extensive means of torture and methods of killing against detainees which included but not limited to: inserting hot nails under finger nails, mutilating parts of the body including plucking out eyeballs, tightening chains around ones head until the skull fractured and the eyes popped and also, placing salt in open wounds.
-Women faced untold horrors including rape, cutting off ones breasts and also, cutting out wombs from pregnant women.
+Women faced rape, having their breasts severed from their bodies, pregnant women had their wombs cut out.
 Many of these mutilated and murdered bodies were disposed of into the adjacent river.
-The Ustaše took pride in the crimes they committed and even wore necklaces of human eyes and tongues that were cut out from their Serb victims.
+The Ustaše took pride in the crimes they committed and wore necklaces of human eyes and tongues that were cut out from their Serb victims.

 Inmate help

 In July 1942, Diana Budisavljević, with the help of a German officer, Albert von Kotzian, obtained written permission to take the children from the Stara Gradiška concentration camp.
 With the help of the Ministry of Social Affairs, including Kamilo Bresler, she was able to relocate child inmates from the camp to Zagreb, and other places.

 The Red Cross has been accused of insufficiently aiding the persecuted people of Nazi Europe.
 The local representative, Julius Schmidllin, was contacted by the Jewish community, which sought financial aid.
 The organisation helped to release Jews from camps, and even debated with the Croatian government in relation to visiting the Jasenovac camp.
 The wish was eventually granted in July 1944.
 The camp was prepared for the arrival of the delegation, so nothing incriminating was found.
 Inmate resistance groups were aided by contacts among the Ustaše.
 One of these groups, operating in the tannery, was assisted by an Ustaša, Dr Marin Jurčev and his wife, who were later hanged for this on orders of Dinko Šakić, as was any Ustasha found guilty of consorting or collaborating with inmates were executed.